 Quite a few noticeable sites dating back to the Ottoman period are found near the square.
 These include the Ottoman mosques, Bayrakli Camii and Osmaniye Camii and the Ottoman fountains.

 In the same area, the temple of Agios Vasileios ton Petrokokkinon that used to be the Town’s Cathedral at the end of the 16th century, as well as the temple of Agios Georgios are situated.
 From the square, following Kennedy Street, you will find yourself in front of the medieval castle's main gate (Porta Maggiore).
 The Castle dates back to the 10th century.
 It was built in the location of the ancient town having direct connection to the port.
-The Castle has always been inhabited; therefore you can observe buildings from different eras, while enjoying a walk in its narrow streets.
+The Castle has always been inhabited, therefore you can observe buildings from different eras, while enjoying a walk in its narrow streets.

 In the south of the square lies the town’s main market street, Aplotaria Street, which crosses the center of the old town.
 In Aplotaria Street, you can see a lot of 19th and 20th century bourgeois buildings.
 Towards the end of the street and to the east, the Philippou Argenti Street leads to the historic High School of Chios, which was founded in 1792, the Town's Cathedral, and Koraes' Library, which has a collection of 135.000 books, and also houses the Argenti Gallery and Folklore Museum.

-In the south of the town lie neighborhoods that were created during the 20th century.
+In the south of the town lie neighbourhoods that were created during the 20th century.
 The town has been expanding that way since.
 In this area, you can find the Archaeological Museum, the Aegean University, the Town’s stadium and the Maritime Museum.

 In the town’s Perimeter lie the Kammenos Pyrgos (Burnt tower) and the Gothic Tower, dating back to the Genovese period.